-If you are thinking about making a candle making business, here is a quick step by step guide that will help you turn your venture into a real money making business.
+If you are thinking about starting a candle making business, here is a quick step-by-step guide that will help you turn your venture into a real money making business.

-1. Decide on What Candle You Want to Sell
+1. Decide on What Candles You Want to Sell

 Beeswax and honeycomb candles represent yet another category of popular natural wax candles.

-If you are inclined, maybe you want to experiment with confectionery candles, a special genre of candles that reproduce the look and smell of popular food items.
-Through molding process, there is no limit on how you want to shape your candles.
+If you are so inclined, maybe you want to experiment with confectionery candles, a special genre of candles that reproduce the look and smell of popular food items.
+Through the molding process, there is no limit on how you can shape your candles.

 Alternatively, you could decorate your candles to add visual impact; you can use anything from flowers to paint.